daylightstudio/FUEL-CMS-Backup-Module/README.md

 # BACKUP MODULE FOR FUEL CMS
-This is a FUEL CMS backup module for backing up the database and asset files for your [FUEL CMS](http://www.getfuelcms.com) site.
+This is a [FUEL CMS](http://www.getfuelcms.com) backup module for backing up the database and asset files.

 ## INSTALLATION
 There are a couple ways to install the module.
 If you are using GIT you can use the following method to create a submodule:

 ### USING GIT
-1. Open up a terminal window on your system (e.g. the Terminal application in OS X) Type in:
+1. Open up a Terminal window, "cd" to your FUEL CMS installation then type type in:
+Type in:
 ``php index.php fuel/installer/install git://github.com/daylightstudio/FUEL-CMS-Backup-Module.git backup``